symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 When announcing a transaction in NIS1, you had to wait to get the response from the node.
 Catapult works differently.
 When a transaction is announced, the REST API server will always return an OK.

 As a result, the developer does not have to wait until the server returns a response, being able to make more responsive apps.
-However, it is developer's responsibility to check the status of the transaction and ensure it is confirmed.
+However, it is developer's responsibility to check the transactions status and ensure it is confirmed.

-On the other hand, keeping track of the status of the transactions adds unnecessary complexity to simple projects.
+On the other hand, keeping track of transactions status adds unnecessary complexity to simple projects.
 It also increases the difficulty when migrating from NIS1.

 nem2-camel aims to solve these problems by providing a server that listens to the Catapult REST calls and acts as a proxy.
-When it detects a transaction announce, it waits for the confirmation via :doc:`WebSockets<../../concepts/listener>` and returns the message to the HTTP call.
+When it detects a transaction announcement, it waits for the confirmation via :doc:`WebSockets<../../concepts/listener>` and returns the message to the HTTP call.

 .. note:: The method ``TransactionHttp.announceSync`` allows announcing transactions synchronously when using  nem2-camel as a proxy.  nem2-camel will respond successfully when the transaction has reached the network and had no validation errors.
 You might still need to :doc:`wait for several confirmations  <../../concepts/transaction>` before executing additional actions.